Developing FacultyEnter This Course

 Faculty and staff development are essential for successful simulation experiences.
-Education on how to develop support for using simulation, and ways to incorporate simulation as a teaching strategy are critical to achieving curricular goals.
-In Developing Faculty, you will learn about models for faculty development and strategies for gaining faculty support.
-You will be shown examples and create your own plan for attaining your aims.
-The Educator’s Toolkit offers 17 job descriptions, as well as templates and checklists to stimulate ideas.
+Education on how to develop support for using simulation and ways to incorporate simulation as a teaching strategy are critical to achieving curricular goals.
+In this course, components of the INACSL Standards and NLN Jeffries Simulation Theory are discussed in relation to the need for faculty development.
+A variety of t models for faculty development and strategies for gaining faculty support are provided, along with tools for evaluating faculty.
+At the conclusion of the course you will be able to create your own plan for attaining your aims.
+The Educator's Toolkit offers job descriptions and a Diffusion of Innovation game.

 - Understand the need for faculty development related to simulation.